Global perspective and respect for diversity

 Yamaha Motor engages in a wide range of initiatives to help employees maintain and improve their health.

-In addition to health checks, including X-ray and blood tests in accordance with laws and regulations, we offer ongoing health guidance to employees who are at risk for lifestyle-related diseases, and incentives to encourage employees to quit smoking, among other programs.
+In addition to health checks in accordance with laws and regulations, we offer ongoing health guidance to employees who are at risk for lifestyle-related diseases, and incentives to encourage employees to quit smoking, among other programs.
 For employees’ family members, we provide subsidies through our health insurance association for those receiving regular health checks, cancer screening, complete physical examinations, and other services.

 For employees scheduled to be stationed overseas, we hold training prior to posting on infectious diseases such as viral hepatitis and general health management, and provide education on preventing infection and prophylactic medications for employees who are travelling, including on business trips, to areas where there is a risk of contracting endemic diseases such as malaria.
 In addition, the occupational health physician in charge conducts regular tours of the overseas posting areas, and monitors the health levels and living environments of employees stationed abroad.
 Furthermore, to handle unexpected circumstances such as sudden illness, we have contracts with private medical service operators who provide both consultations and emergency transportation services.